razorblade23/hydrust/README.md

 ---

 > [!WARNING]
-> This is a work in progress and for now only a placeholder on name for now.
+> This is a work in progress and for now only a placeholder on name.

 ## 🚀 What is Hydrust?